What is a Writ of Certiorari?

 How Much Does a Certiorari Bond Cost?

-The amount of your Certiorari Bond will vary by state and the amount of money owed.
+The Certiorari Bond amount will vary by state and the amount of money owed.
+The defendant does not need to pay the full bond amount to get bonded.

 Do You Need a Certiorari Bond?